§ 1001. Definitions.

 “Variable Format” identifies a course that utilizes core curriculum as the foundation and provides for additional hours of expanded certified training.
 While the core curriculum does not change, additional hours will include supplemental related content presented as lecture, activities, exercises or facilitated discussion.

 “Web-Based Training (WBT)” is any training that can be accessed via the World Wide Web (Internet) or a local or wide area network.
+Basic courses certified under Commission Regulation 1059 are not authorized for WBT.
 For the purposes of certification, WBT will be divided into the following two components:

 (1) Instructor-led training